hjacobs/tech.zalando.com/posts/2014-12-15-hackweek-a-short-introduction.rst

 The idea
 ===================

 If I have to to summarize Hack Week in one sentence, I’d say it is similar to the Google Friday but here we have it for an entire week.
 The topics range from new digital shopping experiences like virtual reality dress rooms, trying on clothes digitally, robots, delivery by drones, and 3D-printing or experimenting with new technologies.
-The topics are all quite interesting but most importantly is that it's a week in the spirit of innovation, freedom and motivation that spreads over all zalando tech facilities.
+The topics are all quite interesting but most importantly is that it's a week in the spirit of innovation, freedom and motivation that spreads over all Zalando tech facilities.

 The process
 ===========